 Charges must meet the requirements of Office of Management and Budget CFR 215 regulations, WHICH MEANS ALL EXPENDITURES MUST BE SIGNED OFF BY ANOTHER PERSON AT THE COLLEGE.
 No payment may be made to a vendor or individual included in the U.S. Government’s Excluded Parties List System.

 The procurement of equipment must follow federal guidelines, which are outlined in the document: Linfield Federal Procurement Procedures.
 Please note that equipment purchased should be American made “where practical” and anything costing more than $100,000 must be purchased using a competitive bidding process.
-The selection of any computer or video equipment should be reviewed by Integrated Technology Services before purchased.
+The selection of any computer or video equipment should be reviewed by Information Technology Services before purchased.
 All equipment and supplies purchased through grants funds are the property of Linfield College.